Barbara A. Leaf: Biden administration

 In January 2021, Leaf was named the National Security Council Senior Director for the Middle East and North Africa for the Biden administration.

 On April 15, 2021, President Joe Biden nominated Leaf to be the assistant secretary of state for Near Eastern affairs.
 The Senate Foreign Relations Committee held hearings on Leaf's nomination on September 15, 2021.
 The committee favorably reported Leaf's nomination to the Senate floor on November 3, 2021.
 The nomination ultimately stalled, and was returned to President Biden on January 3, 2022.

 Leaf was renominated the following day on January 4, 2022.
 Her nomination was favorably reported by of committee on March 29, 2022.
-Leaf was confirmed on May 18, 2022.
+Leaf was confirmed on May 18, 2022, by a Senate vote of 54-44.

+In December 2024, Leaf participated in the first formal US diplomatic presence in Syria in over 10 years when she met with Syria's new de facto leader, Ahmed al-Sharaa, in Damascus, following the rebel's ouster of the previous regime.
+Leaf stated that the meeting was "productive", and the US government shortly thereafter cancelled a $10 million bounty that it had offered for his capture.

 Personal life

 Leaf speaks Arabic, French, Italian, and Serbo-Croatian.